drakkan/sftpgo/README.md

             - `target_path`, added for `rename` action only
     - `keys`, struct array.
 It contains the daemon's private keys.
 If empty or missing the daemon will search or try to generate `id_rsa` in the configuration directory.
         - `private_key`, path to the private key file.
 It can be a path relative to the config dir or an absolute one.
     - `enable_scp`, boolean.
 Default disabled.
-Set to `true` to enable SCP support.
-SCP is an experimental feature, we have our own SCP implementation since we can't rely on `scp` system command to proper handle permissions, quota and user's home dir restrictions.
-The SCP protocol is quite simple but there is no official docs about it, so we need more testing and feedbacks before enabling it by default.
-We may not handle some borderline cases or have sneaky bugs.
-Please do accurate tests yourself before enabling SCP and let us known if something does not work as expected for your use cases.
-SCP between two remote hosts is supported using the `-3` scp option.
+Set to `true` to enable the experimental SCP support.
+This setting is deprecated and will be removed in future versions, please add `scp` to the `enabled_ssh_commands` list to enable it
     - `kex_algorithms`, list of strings.
 Available KEX (Key Exchange) algorithms in preference order.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L46 "Supported kex algos")
     - `ciphers`, list of strings.
 Allowed ciphers.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L28 "Supported ciphers")
     - `macs`, list of strings. available MAC (message authentication code) algorithms in preference order.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L84 "Supported MACs")
     - `login_banner_file`, path to the login banner file.
 The contents of the specified file, if any, are sent to the remote user before authentication is allowed.
 It can be a path relative to the config dir or an absolute one.
 Leave empty to send no login banner
     - `setstat_mode`, integer.
 0 means "normal mode": requests for changing permissions, owner/group and access/modification times are executed.
 1 means "ignore mode": requests for changing permissions, owner/group and access/modification times are silently ignored.
+    - `enabled_ssh_commands`, list of enabled SSH commands.
+These SSH commands are enabled by default: `md5sum`, `sha1sum`, `cd`, `pwd`. `*` enables all supported commands.
+We support the following SSH commands:
+      - `scp`, SCP is an experimental feature, we have our own SCP implementation since we can't rely on scp system command to proper handle permissions, quota and user's home dir restrictions.
+The SCP protocol is quite simple but there is no official docs about it, so we need more testing and feedbacks before enabling it by default.
+We may not handle some borderline cases or have sneaky bugs.
+Please do accurate tests yourself before enabling SCP and let us known if something does not work as expected for your use cases.
+SCP between two remote hosts is supported using the `-3` scp option.
+      - `md5sum`, `sha1sum`, `sha256sum`, `sha384sum`, `sha512sum`.
+Useful to check message digests for uploaded files.
+These commands are implemented inside SFTPGo so they work even if the matching system commands are not available, for example on Windows.
+      - `cd`, `pwd`.
+Some SFTP clients does not support the SFTP SSH_FXP_REALPATH and so they use `cd` and `pwd` SSH commands to get the initial directory.
+Currently `cd` do nothing and `pwd` always returns the `/` path.
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`, `memory`
     - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.